 Within the 60-page law, there are two primary sections an IT manager must complete in order to prepare for SOX compliance:

 Specifically, they must confirm that they accept personal responsibility for all internal controls and have reviewed these controls in the past 90 days.
-Included are controls regarding a company’s security infrastructure inasmuch as its accounting and reporting is performed to high security standards.
+Included are controls regarding a company’s security infrastructure inasmuch as its accounting and reporting are performed to high security standards.

 Overall, a compliance audit seeks to establish how well a firm is managing its internal controls.
 And while SOX does not specifically mention information security, for practical purposes, an internal control is understood to be any type of protocol dealing with the infrastructure that handles your financial data.